Wall St hits record highs as rate cut bets intact after inflation data

 “The markets are convinced that the Fed is on an easing cycle and that it will be relatively aggressive and continuous in that easing.”

-Most sectors on the S&P 500 were trading higher, with the healthcare sector up 1.5% at a more than four-month high.
+Most sectors on the S&P 500 were trading higher, with the healthcare sector up 1.5 percent at a more than four-month high.

-Centene advanced 11.5% after the health insurer reaffirmed its annual profit forecast and said quality ratings for its Medicare plans were in line with expectations.
+Centene advanced 11.5 percent after the health insurer reaffirmed its annual profit forecast and said quality ratings for its Medicare plans were in line with expectations.

-Consumer discretionary stocks also gained 1.5% with electric vehicle maker Tesla the biggest boost, up 4%.
+Consumer discretionary stocks also gained 1.5 percent with electric vehicle maker Tesla the biggest boost, up 4 percent.

-Micron Technology gained 10% after Citigroup raised its price target on the memory chipmaker to $175 from $150.
-The Philadelphia SE Semiconductor Index rose 0.9%, up for the sixth straight session.
+Micron Technology gained 10 percent after Citigroup raised its price target on the memory chipmaker to USD175 from USD150.
+The Philadelphia SE Semiconductor Index rose 0.9 percent, up for the sixth straight session.

-Communication services stocks on the benchmark index .SPLRCL were outliers, down 0.2%.
+Communication services stocks on the benchmark index were outliers, down 0.2 percent.

-The S&P 500 and the Nasdaq notched record high closes on Wednesday, partly helped by a nearly 36% surge in Oracle after an upbeat forecast that brought the cloud computing company closer to joining the trillion-dollar club.
+The S&P 500 and the Nasdaq notched record high closes on Wednesday, partly helped by a nearly 36 percent surge in Oracle after an upbeat forecast that brought the cloud computing company closer to joining the trillion-dollar club.

 It revived the AI trade on Wednesday, sparking a rally in artificial-intelligence-linked chip and utility companies supplying power to data centers.

-Among other stocks, chip design software firm Synopsys gained 10% after a near 36% plunge on Wednesday.

-Delta Airlines fell 4%, the biggest decliner on the S&P 500, as the carrier reaffirmed its annual profit forecast.
+Delta Airlines fell 4 percent, the biggest decliner on the S&P 500, as the carrier reaffirmed its annual profit forecast.

-Advancing issues outnumbered decliners by a 5.28-to-1 ratio on the NYSE and by a 2.94-to-1 ratio on the Nasdaq.

-The S&P 500 posted 30 new 52-week highs and four new lows, while the Nasdaq Composite recorded 99 new highs and 36 new lows

 Comments